confluentinc/event-streaming-patterns/docs/event/event-standardizer.md

 ---

 # Event Standardizer
 In most businesses, a variety of traditional and [Event Processing Applications](../event-processing/event-processing-application.md) need to exchange [Events](../event/event.md) across [Event Streams](../event-stream/event-stream.md).
-Downstream [Event Processing Applications](../event-processing/event-processing-application.md) will require standardized data formats in order to properly process these [Events](../event/event.md).
-However, the reality of having many sources for these [Events](../event/event.md) often results in the lack of such standards or in different interpretations of the same standard.
+Downstream [Event Processing Applications](../event-processing/event-processing-application.md) will require standardized data formats in order to properly process these events.
+However, the reality of having many sources for these events often results in the lack of such standards or in different interpretations of the same standard.

 ## Problem
 How do we process [Events](../event/event.md) that are semantically equivalent, but arrive in different formats?

 ## Solution
 ![event-standardizer](../img/event-standardizer.png)
-Source all the input [Event Streams](../event-stream/event-stream.md) into an Event Standardizer that passes [Events](../event/event.md) to a specialized [Event Translator](../event-processing/event-translator.md), which in turn converts the [Event](../event/event.md) to a common format understood by the downstream [Event Processors](../event-processing/event-processor.md).
+Source all the input [Event Streams](../event-stream/event-stream.md) into an Event Standardizer that passes events to a specialized [Event Translator](../event-processing/event-translator.md), which in turn converts the event to a common format understood by the downstream [Event Processors](../event-processing/event-processor.md).

 ## Implementation
 As an example, we can use the [Kafka Streams client library](https://docs.confluent.io/platform/current/streams/index.html) of Apache Kafka® to build an [Event Processing Application](../event-processing/event-processing-application.md) that reads from multiple input [Event Streams](../event-stream/event-stream.md) and then "maps" the values to a new type.
-Specifically, we use the `mapValues` function to translate each [Event](../event/event.md) type into the standard type expected on the output [Event Stream](../event-stream/event-stream.md).
+Specifically, we use the `mapValues` function to translate each event type into the standard type expected on the output [Event Stream](../event-stream/event-stream.md).

 ```
 SpecificAvroSerde<SpecificRecord> inputValueSerde = constructSerde();